• Home

 So in geriatrics, we usually recommend that an older person — or their caregivers — monitor weight regularly.
 This enables us to spot weight loss sooner rather than later.

-Once we’ve spotted unintentional weight loss, the next step is to figure out what might be causing it.
+Once we’ve spotted unexplained weight loss, the next step is to figure out what might be causing it.
 And then we’re in a better position to recommend a treatment plan, which might well include a nutritional supplement.

 In this post, I’ll go over each of these steps in more detail.